paritytech/substrate/srml/contract/COMPLEXITY.md

 **Note** that the complexity of executing the contract code should be considered separately.

 Loading code most probably will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).
+Loading code most likely will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).

 Also, `transfer` can make up to 2 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
 If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.